Top Ten Tattoo Mistakes to Avoid

 No. 5 A Cartoon Character

 While SpongeBob is funny, and I doubt he will be going away any time soon, it also is too trendy and fleeting for your body.
 Who remembers Oswald??
+No one.
 Design your own cartoon personalized to you.
 Imagine if you designed a cartoon for yourself, had it tattooed on your arm, and then the guy down the street put your tattoo on his arm, too.
 That would be annoying.
 Create your own stuff.

 No.6 A pop-culture reference